-My name is Stephen Winn and I want to say thanks to you for stopping by my blog.
-Please feel free to leave a comment on this site or on my website at: www.stephenwinn.com
+My name is Stephen Winn and I want to say thank you for stopping by my blog.
+Please feel free to email me your comments at: winn@stephenwinn.com

 Since this is the introduction to my blog, I have to give credit where it's due.
 The idea to do this project came from my daughter Andrea.
 She didn't tell me about her blog, but I found out about it from my sister, Pat, who heard about it from another family member.
 That's how things go sometimes.
 I had a look at Andrea's setup and was impressed, so I started thinking about starting my own.
 Meanwhile, Writer's Digest kept reminding me in several emails that it's a good idea for a writer to start a blog, so that settled it!